Aldona Skirgiełło: Early life

+Return to Poland

 After the divorce, Skirgiełło left Poland for England in 2005, where she studied at the Anglia Ruskin University for 9 years.
 She graduated in two fields – hippologist and racing industry specialist.
 She worked at horse races in Newmarket, Suffolk, where she met her later husband, an English Gypsy Fred Samuels.
 The couple decided to return to back to Poland to settle into subsistence farming on a "traditional zagroda" in Podlasie, raising Gypsy Cobs and other farm animals.
 Since 2012, Skirgiełło became an editor for the Polish magazine World of Horses (Świat koni).

 They settled in Wyczółki in 2014, and later in 2016 she moved to Stołbce.
 Skirgiełło later said that she was tired of living in the city, and was inspired by her husband's stories of living in trailers in 1980s.
 The couple chose Podlasie region, on the border with Belarus, because "it had not yet been so destroyed by civilization".
 Skirgiełło searched for a long time to find her "dream place".
 She and her husband attracted media attention in 2015 for their ascetic way of life, as they sought to recreate the way of life of Polish farmers in the 1960s.
 Their farm had neither running water nor electricity, and they promoted tourism in the region by offering to teach guests rural traditions and old crafts.
 She was also featured in a reportage concerning Orthodox Christians of Podlasie.

 In 2016, Polish journalist Błażej Torański published an article about Skirgiełło, which discussed her life story and the radical change in her lifestyle that she settled for.
 TVP3 Białystok later released a documentary that sparked further interest in Skirgiełło.
 On 12 November 2016, journalist Alicja Grzechowiak was given a film award for her documentary film "Dona", which documented the life of Skirgiełło and her husband in Wyczółki.
 In late 2017, she became a widow as her husband died.
 She continued to live on the farm and to raise her son Witold as a lonely mother.
 In 2019, she became the president of the Nurzec-Stacja Community Development Association (Stowarzyszenie Rozwoju Gminy Nurzec-Stacja) that promotes agrotourism in the gmina.
 She ran a tavern and open-air museum, which she closed in 2024 after being given a role in a television series.